belteki/HFOV_VG/README.md

 # HFOV-VG

-This repository will contain the code used for data processing, statistical analysis and visualization described in the following paper: **"High frequency oscillatory ventilation with volume guarantee: a single centre experience"** *
+This repository contains the code used for data processing, statistical analysis and visualization described in the following paper: **"High frequency oscillatory ventilation with volume guarantee: a single centre experience.
+Published in _Arch Dis Child Fetal Neonatal Ed_, in press"** *

-PLEASE LOOK BACK HERE LATER THIS IS WORK IN PROGRESS

 Authors: Gusztav Belteki MD, PhD, FRCPCH & Colin Morley MD, FRCPCH